-- Determine when you will take the exam: You will have to start and submit the exam at specific times; however, if the exam will be available for several hours (or even a few days), choose a time that presents the least potential for distraction, interruption and stress. - Gather all that you'll need to complete the exam: If you can have materials such as notes, books, or writing implements with you, be sure that they're set to go. - Take a deep breath: Once you're logged in, take a moment to relax and get focused.
+- Determine when you will take the test: You may have to take the exam at a specific time; however, if the test will be available for several hours (or even a few days), choose a time that presents the least potential for distraction, interruption and stress. - Gather all that you'll need to take the test: If you can have materials such as notes, books, or writing implements with you, be sure that they're set to go. - Take a deep breath: Once you're logged in, take a moment to relax and get focused.

-During the Online Exam
+During the Online Exam: Focus

-- Keep an eye on the clock: You may want to set an alarm to notify you when you have limited time (e.g., 10 minutes) remaining of your exam time. - Technical problems: Don't panic.
-Contact your lecturer immediately by sending an email using myLife, detailing the exact problem that occurred and any error messages you might have received.
-If you can take a screen shot, that would be helpful as well.
+- Keep an eye on the clock: You may want to set an alarm to notify you when you have limited time (e.g., 10 minutes) remaining in your testing period. - Technical problems: Don't panic.
+Contact your instructor immediately by sending an email using Mylife, detailing the exact problem that occurred and any error messages you might have received.
+If you can take a screen shot, that would be helpful as well. - Check your work before you submit it: Ensure that every answer is complete and appears as you intended.
+Review the accuracy of your answers, as well as your spelling and grammar. - Click submit: You should only need to do so once, but if you have a problem, try once more.
+If you still have a problem submitting the test, let your instructor know immediately and send your intended answers in an attached document.